 Mentor Partner II, LLC ("Partner II") was reorganized as a limited liability company under the laws of the State of Texas on February 17, 2021.
 The entity was originally organized as a limited liability company under the laws of the State of California on February 1, 2018.
-Partner II was formed as a wholly owned subsidiary of Mentor for the purpose of cannabis-focused investing and acquisition.
+Partner II was formed as a wholly owned subsidiary of Mentor for the purpose of investing and acquisition.
 On February 8, 2018, Mentor contributed \$400,000 to Partner II to facilitate the purchase of manufacturing equipment to be leased from Partner II by Pueblo West under a Master Equipment Lease Agreement dated February 11, 2018, as amended.
-On March 12, 2019, Mentor agreed to use Partner II earnings of \$61,368 to facilitate the purchase of additional manufacturing equipment leased to Pueblo West under a Second Amendment to the lease, see note 8 to the consolidated financial statements.
-During the years ended December 31, 2021 and 2020, Mentor withdrew capital of \$124,281 and \$150,000, respectively, from Partner II.
+On March 12, 2019, Mentor agreed to use Partner II earnings of \$61,368 to facilitate the purchase of additional manufacturing equipment leased to Pueblo West under a Second Amendment to the lease.
+On September 27, 2022, Pueblo West exercised its lease prepayment option and purchased the manufacturing equipment for \$245,369.
+On September 28, 2022 Partner II transferred full title to the equipment to Pueblo West See Note 9 to the consolidated financial statements.
+During the years ended December 31, 2022 and 2021, Mentor withdrew capital of \$326,893 and \$124,281, respectively, from Partner II.

-Mentor Partner III, LLC
+TWG, LLC